Who in whom?

 This blog post first appeared on June 12-13, 2004 in the newspaper's "Family Ties" column Trier folk friend, in which changing authors commented on everyday family life.

-Ursula Schaffer is a teacher at Realschule Plus Bleialf in Rhineland-Palatinate, living in Bitburg and even more, my favorite sister.
+Ursula Schaffer is a teacher at Realschule Plus Bleialf in Rhineland-Palatinate, lives in Bitburg and more than that, my favorite sister.
 Among other things, she wrote several glosses for the above column.
-I liked them so much that I asked them to publish at least some of them on my weblog.
+I liked these so much that I asked her to publish at least some of them on my weblog.